Skip to main content

 The EPRD has no permanent administrative facility or hired staff.
 We are a volunteer organization.
 Vounteeers are encouraged to particpate.
 Currently, the EPRD has no tax base income from either property taxes or assessments.
 All funds are strictly from donations.

-Our major focus at this time is the construction of the Chilcoot Community Park and recreation center on the 5 acre parcel that is owned by the District.
+Our major focus at this time is the planning of the Chilcoot Community Park and Recreation Center to be built on the 5 acre parcel that is owned by the District.
 It is located along the railway tracks just east of the Chilcoot Fire Department.

-The EPRD District is reviving and its Directors are long time residents of Plumas County.
-Come volunteer two hours a month and advance recreation for locals.
+In 2025, the EPRD District is reviving and its Directors are long time residents of Plumas County.
+Come join us one time a month and advance recreation for locals.
 You'll be glad you did!
 It's a lot of fun!
 Really!